sandesh-06/HCL_PROJECT/README.md

 # "Project+" - Project Status Dashboard for an IT Organization

 ## Introduction
 Project+ is a project status dashboard designed to streamline project management within IT organizations.
 This dashboard caters specifically to managers, providing them with essential tools to efficiently oversee and manage their projects.
-While the current version focuses on the manager portal, future updates will introduce an employee portal.

 ## Why Project+ Dashboard?